erikvanoosten/metrics-scala/README.md

 ## Available versions (abbreviated)

 This table shows the most relevant versions of metrics-scala.
-For the full list, including the Scala 2.9 versions, see [all available versions](docs/AvailableVersions.md).
+For the full list see [all available versions](docs/AvailableVersions.md).

 <table border="0" cellpadding="2" cellspacing="2">
   <tbody>